ctrl-space-labs/proven-ai/provenai-documentation/docs/1. Getting Started/2-Installation.md

 ### Step 4: Get Keycloak client keys

 ProvenAI uses Keycloak for authentication.
 You need to get the client keys for the services to interact with Keycloak.
-For more info about how
+For more info about how to set up the Keycloak server and configure keycloak settings see [Keycloak Configuration](../Getting%20Started/Keycloak-Configuration)

 ## Local Development